iamteem/redisco/README.rst

 Description
 -----------
 Redisco allows you to store objects in Redis_.
-It is inspired by Ruby library Ohm_ and its design and code are loosely based on Ohm and the Django ORM.
+It is inspired by the Ruby library Ohm_ and its design and code are loosely based on Ohm and the Django ORM.
 It is built on top of redis-py_.
 It includes container classes that allow easier access to Redis sets, lists, and sorted sets.